Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 Explore Uptown Sedona

-Wander up and down both sides of the street (SR 89A) in downtown Sedona checking out all the stores!
+Wander up and down both sides of the main street (SR 89A) in downtown Sedona checking out all the stores!

 My kids loved shopping for candles at Candle Magic (tell Angie we sent you), and picking out their favorite crystals to either wear as a necklace or bracelet, or place beside their bed.

 There’s art stores, galleries, home decor, souvenir stores, boutique shopping, plus Native American jewelry, arts & crafts and much more.

 Be warned, this is NOT one of the free things to do in Sedona with kids.
 You could easily go crazy on the shopping here!

 Sunset Drinks at Canyon Breeze

 Late afternoon we found ourselves on the patio of Sunset Breeze with these stunning mountain views of the red rocks!